-- 64% said a cyber-attack on their organisation would be the biggest driver of increased cyber risk spending.
+- 64% said a cyber-attack on their organization would be the biggest driver of increased cyber risk spending.

-- 30% of organisations reported using quantitative methods to express cyber risk exposures, up from 17% in 2017.
+- 30% of organizations reported using quantitative methods to express cyber risk exposures, up from 17% in 2017.

 - 83% have strengthened computer and system security over the past two years, but less than 30% have conducted management training or modelled cyber loss scenarios.